Rule of law: International Commission of Jurists

 In 1959, an event took place in New Delhi and speaking as the International Commission of Jurists, made a declaration as to the fundamental principle of the rule of law.
 The event consisted of over 185 judges, lawyers, and law professors from 53 countries.
 This later became known as the Declaration of Delhi.
-During the declaration they declared what the rule of law implied.
-They included certain rights and freedoms, an independent judiciary and social, economic and cultural conditions conducive to human dignity.
-The one aspect not included in The Declaration of Delhi, was for rule of law requiring legislative power to be subject to judicial review.
+During the declaration they declared that the rule of law implied certain rights and freedoms, an independent judiciary, and social, economic and cultural conditions conducive to human dignity.
+One aspect not included in The Declaration of Delhi was for rule of law requiring legislative power to be subject to judicial review.

 United Nations

 The Secretary-General of the United Nations defines the rule of law as:

 a principle of governance in which all persons, institutions and entities, public and private, including the State itself, are accountable to laws that are publicly promulgated, equally enforced and independently adjudicated, and which are consistent with international human rights norms and standards.
 It requires, as well, measures to ensure adherence to the principles of supremacy of law, equality before the law, accountability to the law, fairness in the application of the law, separation of powers, participation in decision-making, legal certainty, avoidance of arbitrariness and procedural and legal transparency.

 The General Assembly has considered rule of law an agenda item since 1992, with renewed interest since 2006 and has adopted resolutions at its last three sessions.
 The Security Council has held a number of thematic debates on the rule of law, and adopted resolutions emphasizing the importance of these issues in the context of women, peace and security, children in armed conflict, and the protection of civilians in armed conflict.
 The Peacebuilding Commission has also regularly addressed rule of law issues with respect to countries on its agenda.
 The Vienna Declaration and Programme of Action also requires the rule of law be included in human rights education.
 Additionally, the Sustainable Development Goal 16, a component of the 2030 Agenda is aimed at promoting the rule of law at national and international levels.

+In Our Common Agenda, the United Nations Secretary General wrote in paragraph 23: "In support of efforts to put people at the center of justice systems, I will promote a new vision for the rule of law, building on Sustainable Development Goal 16 and the 2012 Declaration of the High-level Meeting of the General Assembly on the Rule of Law at the National and International Levels."